AgileVentures/av-static-website/source/blog_articles/2016-11-16-automating-what-to-do-next.html.markdown

 1) are there any tickets "in progress" on [waffle](https://waffle.io/AgileVentures/AsyncVoter)?
 If you'd like to help reach out to the assigned team member to see if you can help

-1) is there a estimated ticket in the ready column on waffle that I am interested in working on?
+1) is there an estimated ticket in the ready column on waffle that I am interested in working on?
 1a) yes --> then start work on it, pairing or not

 1b) no --> find a ticket from the backlog (on waffle) that I'm interested in and start a vote (in a scrum, or async)